 by Linda Ann Henry

 Donate to build a gazebo at Cofield Park/Com Cntr.
-Contact Mr. Raymond Loftis at: firstname.lastname@example.org or Ms. Estellillis for information at: email@example.com Estella says that so far they have collected several hundred dollars and welcome additional donations.
-I would like to encourage every one to be ready to donate to the BTW scholarship fund that DeLana Cofield is working to establish.
-You'll hear more about this at a lated date.
+Contact Mr. Raymond Loftis at: firstname.lastname@example.org or Ms. Estella Willis for information at: email@example.com Estella says that so far they have collected several hundred dollars and welcome additional donations.
+Donate to the Scholarship fund; contact Mrs. Georgia Hughes for more information.

 We're having a membership drive for this site!
-Place membership now, it's FREE!
+Place membership now.